Home Expeditions Antarctica Expedition Guide

 • First Antarctica, Peninsula focus, 10–12 days → Classic Peninsula departure from Ushuaia.
 The right starting point.
 Best value, highest wildlife density per day, most accessible.

 • Best wildlife voyage on earth, longer time available → Falklands, South Georgia, and Antarctica circuit (17–23 days).
 King penguins, fur seals, elephant seals, and the Peninsula.
-Categorically different in scope from a Peninsula-only voyage.
+Categorically different in scope.

 • Limited time, seasickness concerns, more expedition days in Antarctica → Fly-cruise option (8 days, flight over the Drake).
 Higher cost per day but more Antarctic time per total voyage.
 Weather dependent for the flight component.